Sar2580P/DeepLenseSubmissionProposal-2025/README.md

 ## 🔭 Project of Interest:

-- My primary focus lies in **Diffusion Models**.
+- My interest lies in **Diffusion Models** and **Foundation Models**.
 I've been deeply engaged with the advancements in this exciting area of generative AI.
 - I possess a strong theoretical and mathematical understanding, and I have implemented key diffusion model architectures such as **DDPM**, **DDIM**, and **Latent Diffusion Models**.
-- As an optional third task, I explored **Foundation Models**.
-This was a new and enriching experience, providing valuable insights into large-scale pre-training and the adaptation of learned representations for diverse downstream tasks like classification and super-resolution.
+- Regarding **Foundation Models**, I have explored and implemented various Self-Supervised and Supervised representation learning techniques .
+It was an enriching experience, providing valuable insights into large-scale pre-training and the adaptation of learned representations for diverse downstream tasks like classification and super-resolution.

 ---